swluken/TouchTreeGrid/README.md

  - <b>CalendarPicer_Basic</b> (Basic example of Calendar Pickers used for date selection)
  - <b>TouchTreeGrid_Basic_22</b> (Basic TreeGrid example for Touch 2.2)
  - <b>TouchTreeGrid_Basic_21</b> (Basic TreeGrid example for Touch 2.1)

+***Refer to <b>GoMaineRentals.com</b> website for responsive website example using TouchTreeGrid and CalendarPicker for Tablet and Phone specific Touch applications.
+TouchTreeGrid was used for all pages with lists.
+As a side, the desktop version was written in EXTJS.  https://github.com/borismus/device.js/tree/master was used to leverage media queries to launch the appropriate framework based on device.<br>
+<br> - <b>Tablet version:</b><br> http://www.gomainerentals.com/m/index.html?deviceType=Tablet
+<br> - <b>Phone version (resize your browser!):</b><br> http://www.gomainerentals.com/m/index.html?deviceType=Phone

 PLANNED ENHANCEMENTS TO TouchTreeGrid: